Last Updated on

 Each emotion we experience has a different representation in the body.
 Let’s unpack these main emotions and their physical responses:

 Happiness is the one emotion that fills the whole body with activity.
-This might indicate a sense of physical readiness that comes with a happy state, a heightened communication between the body and the brain.
+This might indicate a sense of physical readiness that comes with a happy state, and heightened communication between the body and the brain.
 We usually feel secure when we are happy, so in this state, we can devote all of our attention to experiencing ourselves as a part of a pleasure-rich world around us.

 This is another standout emotion that fills the body with activation, stopping just short of the legs.
 Love is often intertwined with physical desire, so it unsurprisingly activates sensation in the reproductive organs more strongly than happiness does.

-The emotional focus of love is both the object of affection and the intensity of emotions in the subjective self, so activation is intense around the head and chest but more difficult to notice in the lower extremities.
+The emotional focus of love is both the object of affection and the intensity of emotions in the subjective self; thus, activation is intense around the head and chest but more difficult to notice in the lower extremities.

-This emotion focuses activity around the head and chest areas in a very intense but focused pattern.
+This emotion floods the head and chest areas with a very intense sensation.
 This pattern of activation corresponds to a focus on the self, with resources and awareness drawn inwards and away from the extremities.

 Although surprise follows a similar pattern, the strength of the activation is much less pronounced, as resources draw inwards to prepare the body to face danger.
-Because surprise can be positive, negative, or neutral, the body feels it in a way that reflects uncertainty or insecurity.
+Because surprise can be positive, negative, or neutral, the body experiences it in a way that reflects uncertainty about the triggering event.

 Anger stands alone as the negative emotion with the most intense activation, particularly in the head, chest, and hands.
 The angry body prepares itself for conflict by focusing attention and resources on the parts of the body that might have to act.